 It was midday, when I arrived at the eldritch Ainsworth Estate in Leicestershire, beyond the dene of the anfractuous road.
 The year was 1908, and the Victorian Epoch was replaced then, by the innovative Edwardian.
 It had recently rained, and the droplets of the rain had trickled down the bedoven rooftop slowly, also covering the verdure of the gardens and the foliage of the sylvan woodlands, by the sinuous rill.
 The manor had a broad demesne that extended several acres in width and length.
 What arrested my attention was the impressive Gothic architecture of its original design.
 The manor was balanced in proportion on each side symmetrically.
 The east and west wings of the manor were very descriptive and picturesque in appearance.
 The stunning parapets and gables were as steady, as the cloisters of the antiquated abbeys.
-The ornately carved bay windows were overshadowed, by the turrets of such stately height.
+The ornately carved bay windows were overshadowed, by the turrets of such stately height and the old age moss that covered the outer edges of the mansion on one side.
 The bustling winds of the hurst stirred and the clouds of the sky were swathed, with a Cimmerian tincture of dreariness I had seldom seen, in the colourful countryside of England before.
 Its Gothic portico had a dim and drab façade that revealed the entrance to the isolated Ainsworth Manor.

-'Yes Mr. Belanger, and do forgive my impudent oversight and ken, for impropriety is not a common consuetude with me.
-Ever since I have begun to suffer degrees of hysteria, I have not been the same lately', he responded.
+'Yes Mr Belanger, and do forgive my impudent oversight and ken, for impropriety is not a common consuetude with me.
+Ever since I have begun to suffer degrees of hysteria, I have not been the same lately'.

 'Degrees of hysteria you say, Sir Ainsworth?
 What exactly do you mean by that inusitate declaration?'
 I asked deliberately.

-'Oh pardon me, you do not know Mr. Belanger, I was referring to my-how would I call it, my sweer episodes of delirium that Dr. Remington had diagnosed me having', he replied.
+'Oh forgive me, you do not know Mr Belanger, I was referring to my-how would I call it, my profound episodes of delirium that Dr Remington had diagnosed me having', he replied.

-'You look too gaunt and frail in your features Sir Ainsworth.
-Good God, but you must be suffering from some physical illness also', I rejoined.
+'You look too gaunt and frail in your all-overish features Sir Ainsworth.
+Good God, but you must be suffering from some physical illness also'.

 'I suffer from an acute form of an unknown disease that has begun to disable my functions.
-You see the bright light triggers forthwith my hypersensitivity, the warmth my body temperature, the sounds my sentience.
+You see the bright light triggers forthwith my hypersensitivity, the warmth, my body temperature, the sounds, my sentience.
 It is the ingravescent atrophy of my affliction and foreseeable athanasy.
-Even the thonest dews of besprenged rain I can perceive.
-Oh do I seem so pale and feeble to you?'
-He explained and then asked, with a sudden sullenness that shent him.
+Even the thonest dews of besprent rain I can perceive.
+Oh, do I seem pale, feeble and sweer to you?'
+He explained and then asked, with a sudden sullenness that had shent him.

-'If I must be truthful, then yes Sir Ainsworth', I answered.
+'If I must be truthful, then yes Sir Ainsworth'.

-'It is not often that I have visitors anymore, Mr. Belanger, and I dread to stare into a mirror.
+'It is not often that I have visitors anymore, Mr Belanger, and I dread to stare into a mirror.
 After all, mirrors are nothing more than the representation of self-conceit.
-Now, you are probably wondering, why I summoned you in the first place to the estate', he said.
+Now, you are probably wondering, why I summoned you in the first place to the estate'.

 'Let us enter the main hall, where we could discuss this matter in privacy.
 I shudder to the thought of us being overheard by them', he told me, before we sat down in a pair of chairs, around an ebony oak table.